taoensso/sente/README.md

 And since JSON, XML, etc. are all string-encoded formats, using them with Sente is trivial: just **send the encoded data as a string**, and remember to decode it on the other end however you like.

 Relative to network transfer times, the cost of (for example) `json->edn->json->data` vs `json->data` is negligable.
 It's also worth noting that the additional encoding isn't actually going to waste, it's buying you features implemented transparently by Sente like protocol negotiation and event batching.
-These can often outweigh any additional encoding cost anyway.
+These can often outweigh any additional encoding cost.

 #### How do I route client/server events?